Explore the BLACK CANYON on a Standup Paddle Board

-such a hot and arid landscape.
+It seemed impossible that this translucent green, vibrant ribbon of cold water could exist in such a hot and arid landscape.
 But there it was.
-A river, deep and full of life, sculpting its way through towering desert canyon walls and cutting into the stone heart of this land for the last 5 million years.
+A river, deep and full of life.
+Sculpting its way through towering desert canyon walls, cutting into the stone heart of this land for the last 5 million years.

 Small herds of desert bighorn sheep peered curiously from precarious outcroppings, either because they don’t see people standing on the river much or because of the presence of Stella, an Aussie/Boarder Collie, perched on the nose of a board.